All about Freshwater Velvet disease and how to treat it.

 Why do we use Chelated Copper Sulfate?

 Copper base medication has been a very effective form of treatment against Velvet disease due to its toxicity to protozoans.
 However many copper medications are also deadly to fish and when it comes to wild bettas and many blackwater fishes, copper toxicity is increased significantly under acidic conditions.
-Which is why Chelated Copper is the preferred choice because although it is less effective than non chelated copper like cupramine, it is much less toxic to fish and you are less likely to overdose on copper if using chelated copper.
-The ideal concentration is roughly 1.5 - 2.0 ppm copper but I personally do my copper at about 5ml per 5 gallon using CopperSafe.
+This is why Chelated Copper is the preferred choice because although it is less effective than nonchelated copper like cupramine, it is much less toxic to fish and you are less likely to overdose on copper if using chelated copper.
+The ideal concentration is roughly 1.5 - 2.0 ppm copper but I personally do my copper at about 5ml per 5 gallons using CopperSafe.
 Chelated copper also has the benefit of being active in the water for 14 to 30 days.
 This is extremely important!
-Because only the free swimming dinospore stage of the parasite are killed, the Trophont which can stay on the host for 6 days and the Tomont which can be dormant in the substrate for 14 days.
+Because only the free-swimming dinospore stage of the parasite is killed, the Trophont can stay on the host for 6 days, and the Tomont which can be dormant in the substrate for 14 days.

 Dinospores needs to be exposed to Copper for a period of time.

 Many people think that copper immediately kill dinospores, this is not true.
 Dinospores can be exceptionally resilient and infect fishes before they are killed by copper exposure.
 This is why in heavily stocked tanks, velvet disease is notoriously difficult to get rid of.
 The dinospores reinfect another fish before they are exposed to copper long enough to die.
 To combat this, you need to make sure your tank is not heavily stock, the larger the body of water the more time the copper and heat can get to work on eradicating the disease.

 Why do we need to treat it for 30 days?